trismei/finer-finmark-data-pipeline/clean_code_automation/README.md

 ## Example

 **Input:**
-A file named `event_logs.csv` containing raw event log data.
+A file named `event_logs.csv` or `marketing_summary.csv` or `trend_report.csv` containing raw data log data.

 **Output:**
 Cleaned records are inserted into the `event_logs` table in `finmark_database.db`.
 Each record receives a unique, autoincremented `event_id`.

 ---

+## Error Handling

+If the code detects that one or more of the columns are missing.
+An error will be displayed

 ## Requirements